Skillet Lamb Lyulya Kebab

 6. Step 6:

-We will send the onion and herbs to the minced meat and mix well, season with salt and something spicy minced meat on a lula kebab.
-Different spices are suitable for this purpose.
-I use cumin, coriander and ground black pepper.
-We can experiment according to your taste.
-Knead as long as possible, i.e. 5-7 minutes.
+Add the onion and herbs to the meat and mix well, seasoning with salt and something spicy.
+Different spices all work here — I use cumin, coriander, and ground black pepper, but feel free to experiment to taste.
+Knead it as long as you can, about 5–7 minutes.

 7. Step 7: